Skip to main content

 2. Backup Using rsync

-rsync is another useful tool for backups, allowing you to synchronize data between directories, or even between servers.
+rsync is a reliable and useful tool for backups, allowing you to sync data between directories, or even between servers.
+Rsync is commonly used to sync files and directories for backup purposes, ensuring data consistency and integrity.

 Backup Steps: